-Apple Announces Date for Next iPhone Event, Sends Out Invitations
+Apple Announces Date For Next iPhone Event, Sends Out Invitations

 Rumors have been swirling online for months about the next Apple product releases.
 Consumers and techies will not have to wait much longer.
-Today, Apple announced its next release event date is scheduled for September 12.
-The company sent out invitations for the event which will take place at Steve Jobs theater in Cupertino, California.
+Today, Apple announced that its next release event date is scheduled for September 12.
+The company sent out invitations for the event which will take place at Steve Jobs Theater in Cupertino, California.

 According to Tom’s Guide, media and analysts will get their first looks at the next three iPhones and the Apple Watch Series 4 during the Silicon Valley showcase.